 It was very bad news, and a clear opportunity to expand my vocabulary.
 The green was a two-tiered green that sloped back to front.
 The green was also 45 yards deep.
 There was no way to stop the ball on the top tier when chipping from the deep rough off the back of the green.
 My ball landed on the green just short of the flag with a very slow roll.
 But it just kept going and going and going.
 It didn’t stop until it was almost to the front of this 45 yard green.
 From there I three putted for a double bogey.
 Like I said, this course will bring you to your knees and make you cry like a baby.

 The seventh hole is named Nadine.
 It is a 495 yard par five.
 Nadine looks pretty and innocent from the tee box, but don’t be fooled by her beauty.
-There are two pieces to the fairway.
-The first 280 yards of the hole is on the first piece of the fairway.
-The second piece of the fairway starts about yards before the first piece ends and continues to the green.
-The first 70 yards are to the right of the first piece.
-The two pieces are separated by thick rough.
+There are two segments to the fairway.
+The first 280 yards of the hole is on the first segment.
+The second segment starts before the first one ends and continues to the green with the first 70 yards overlapping to the right.
+The two segments are separated by thick rough.
 I hit my drive to the first cut of rough off the right side of the fairway.

-The eight hole is also a par five.
+The eighth hole is also a par five.
 It is called Audacity and it is the mother of all par fives.
-It is not the longest par five I’d played so far, that honor belongs to the 18th hole at Erin Hill, but the lay out makes it the toughest.
+It is not the longest par five I’d played so far, that honor belongs to the 18th hole at Erin Hill, but the layout makes it the toughest.
 On a straight line, the tee box and the green are separated by a mere 350 yards over a deep ravine.
 Audacity plays 530 yards.
-The fairway bends along the edge of the ravine, going from right to left and then back to the right.
+The fairway bends along the edge of the ravine, going from left to right and then back to the right.
 The only bunker on the hole is the one on the right side of the green, which puts it between the tee box and the green.
 I guess this is just in case Dustin Johnson showed up and tried to drive the green.

-I don’t know why the hole is named Audacity, but I can guess it is because some people have the audacity to believe that they can cut off the corner.
+I don’t know for certain why the hole is named Audacity, but I can guess it is because some people have the audacity to believe that they can cut off the corner.
 From the tee box it looks like you can, but trust me, you can’t.
 The shortest line requires a 240 to 250 yard carry.
 I tried twice and failed.
-I put two balls into the ravine and wrote an 8 on my score card and called it a day.
+I put two balls into the ravine and wrote an 8 on my scorecard and called it a day.